robertwayne/axum-htmx/README.md

 _It should be noted that this is NOT a replacement for an auth guard.
 A user can trivially set the `HX-Request` header themselves.
 This is merely a convenience for preventing users from receiving partial responses without context.
-If you need to secure an endpoint, you should be using a proper auth system._
+If you need to secure an endpoint you should be using a proper auth system._

 ## Example: Extractors